-- 1. A Health Report form must be completed and include the following: - A physical examination including a visual acuity eye exam is to be completed by a physician or other qualified healthcare provider. - Required vaccines and/or titers, including TB test should be completed. (see Health Form).
+- 1. A Health Report form must be completed and include the following: - A physical examination including a visual acuity eye exam is to be completed by a physician or other qualified healthcare provider, including a review and assessment for technical standards are critical to the program.
+See technical standards section below. - Required vaccines and/or titers, including TB test should be completed. (see Health Form).
 NOTE: Students may be required to have a flu vaccine prior to the directed practice experience at the site's request. - 2.
 Liability insurance must be purchased through the College each school year the student is enrolled in directed practice.
 This policy is written by Chicago Insurance Company and covers "claims arising out of real or alleged malpractice when the injury being claimed is the result of error, accident, or omission.
 Payment on all court costs is also provided.
 Expert legal counsel and claims adjusters are immediately available to aid and defend the insured without cost."

-- Limits of professional liability are \$1,000,000 for each claim up to a total of \$3,000,000 in any one year. - 3.
+Limits of professional liability are \$1,000,000 for each claim up to a total of \$3,000,000 in any one year. - 3.
 Each student is required to obtain a Stark State College photo identification badge.
 The badge has the student's name, picture, and program.
 The ID must be worn at all times at the directed practice site. - 4.
 Criminal background checks will be conducted in conjunction with admission to a health program.
 A clean BCI/FBI report is required before student placement into a field site for directed practice can be completed.
 The Stark State College website provides a list of disqualifying offenses.
 Students must have an eligible background check prior to beginning directed practice.
 The program application reflects conditional acceptance into the program until the verification is provided. - 5.
 Drug screening may be required at the discretion of the directed practice site, but is not required by the Dietary Programs.
 The drug screen will be the financial responsibility of the student unless the directed practice site indicates otherwise.
 The directed practice site will determine a student's eligibility based on the results.

 Students must maintain current (no more than one year old) health requirements, liability insurance, and background checks.
 In addition, the health requirements must remain current throughout the semester.
 If a health requirement expires during the semester, the student will be removed from the directed practice site until the requirement is met.

-Missed directed practiced days will count as unexcused absences and may result in failure to complete the directed practice.
+Along with the health requirements, students will also be required to complete the following items: confidentiality statement, HIPAA education, and clinical program release form.
 In addition, some directed practice sites may have facility specific content education modules or requirements to be completed prior to the assigned start date of the directed practice.
 Failure to comply may prohibit the student from attending the directed practice rotation and result in failure of the directed practice course.